barryclark/jekyll-now/_drafts/2015-2-10-first-post.md

 in the same place for too long.
 I intended to transfer to an astronomy program with funded projects closer to my interests, in a different part of the country.
-As I began the application process, I was directed the (then) Institute for Data Science  project
+As I began the application process, I was directed the (then) Institute for Data Science at Columbia.